reactioncommerce/docs/docs/fundamentals.md

 Open Commerce has a global team of contributors to its [projects on GitHub](https://github.com/reactioncommerce).
 New contributors are always welcome, and they should read and abide by the [code of conduct](https://github.com/reactioncommerce/reaction-docs/blob/trunk/public-docs/code-of-conduct.md/).

-If you have questions about implementing Open Commerce, customizing code for your own purposes, or contributing to a project, check out the [developer forum](https://forums.reactioncommerce.com) and [Gitter chat](https://gitter.im/reactioncommerce/reaction/).
+If you have questions about implementing Open Commerce, customizing code for your own purposes, or contributing to a project, check out the [developer forum](https://forums.reactioncommerce.com) and [Discord server](https://discord.gg/Bwm63tBcQY).
 For bug reports and feature requests, you can create a new issue directly in the appropriate repo.

 For more information on getting your code ready to commit, check out the [ESLint configuration](https://github.com/reactioncommerce/reaction-eslint-config) project and the [Testing Requirements](/open-commerce/docs/testing-requirements/) doc.